The Classic Croissant

 A story of the croissant: Is croissant French or Austrian?

 The croissant has roots in both Austrian and French culinary traditions.
 It originated as the kipferl, a crescent-shaped pastry from Austria, with a history dating back to the Middle Ages.
 However, the most famous legend is that it was created to celebrate the defeat of the Ottoman Empire during the Siege of Vienna in the 17th century.
 It is said that Viennese bakers made pastries resembling the crescent moon on the Ottoman flags.
 In the early 19th century, Austrian baker August Zang introduced the croissant to France, where it was adapted by replacing the original brioche dough with a leavened puff pastry.
-While the croissant's origins are Austrian, it became a symbol of French cuisine after the French refined and popularised it.
+While the croissant's origins are Austrian, it became a symbol of French cuisine after the French refined and popularized it.

 What are the ingredients in a croissant?